Skip to content

 More Than Just a Chemical

-In my 15+ years in this industry, I've seen acids used to create incredible things—from the pristine circuits in your phone to the very batteries that power our world.
+In my 15+ years in this industry, I've seen acids used to build critical products — from the pristine circuits in your phone to the very batteries that power our world.
 I've also seen the costly damage that happens when they're misunderstood.
 Acids are the ultimate high-performance tool, but like any powerful tool, they demand respect and knowledge.

 This guide is the culmination of everything I've taught our customers about harnessing the power of acids safely and effectively.
 We'll build a foundational understanding of what they are, explore the major players, and establish the non-negotiable rules for handling them like a pro.

-What the Heck is an Acid?
+What Is an Acid?
 The pH Scale Explained

-In simple terms, acids are substances that release hydrogen ions (H+) when dissolved in a solution, like water.
-The concentration of these hydrogen ions is what we measure with the pH scale.
+In simple terms, acids are substances that release hydrogen ions (H⁺) when dissolved in a solution like water.
+The concentration of these hydrogen ions is measured on the pH scale.

 The pH scale is a logarithmic measure of acidity and alkalinity.

 The scale runs from 0 to 14, where 7 is neutral.
-Anything below 7 is acidic, and anything above 7 is basic (or alkaline).
-Because the scale is logarithmic, a pH of 2 is **10 times more acidic** than a pH of 3, and **100 times more acidic** than a pH of 4.
-This is why small changes in pH can have a huge impact.
+Anything below 7 is acidic, and anything above 7 is basic (alkaline).
+Because the scale is logarithmic, a pH of 2 is 10 times more acidic than a pH of 3, and 100 times more acidic than a pH of 4.
+This is why small changes in pH can have a massive impact on chemical processes.

 This is a critical distinction that professionals understand.
 "Strong" and "weak" don't refer to how dangerous an acid is, but to how it behaves in water.